Delivering exceptional customer service means much more than just answering customer questions and resolving their problems.

 For any business to succeed, it needs to team up with the right service providers.
-Especially for a call center, choosing a business communications collaboration software or a telephone service company that understands your needs and has capabilities to support your scale is important.
+Especially for a call center, choosing a call center technology or a telephone service company that understands your needs and has capabilities to support your scale is important.

 4. Expand real-time omnichannel support

 Our world is intricately connected today.
-People use an average of four different devices every day and a number of communication channels.
-Your call center should therefore be able to provide omnichannel support, evolving into a contact center to deliver efficient, effective, and timely resolution.
+People use an average of four different devices and several communication channels every day.
+Your call center should be able to provide omnichannel support, evolving into a contact center to deliver efficient, effective, and timely resolution.

 5. Scale your customer service team with VoIP

 Cloud technology is the best solution when it comes to achieving scale quickly.
 With a cloud phone system, your customer service team is no longer geographically restricted; they can work from anywhere, round the clock.

 Most of these systems come with specific Voice over Internet Protocol (VoIP) phone numbers.
 VoIP phone numbers let you speak with customers using any internet-connected device.
 And you can do it for a fraction of the cost of a landline.